Tinkerforge/doc/en/source/Kits/CameraSlider/CameraSlider.rst

 The demo application can also be uploaded to a :ref:`RED Brick <red_brick>` for stand-alone use-cases.
 Download the latest version as `archive for the RED Brick
 <http://download.tinkerforge.com/kits/camera_slider/red_brick/starter_kit_camera_slider_demo_red_brick_latest.tfrba>`__
-and import it as described in the :ref:`RED Brick documentation
+and import it using the :ref:`RED Brick Import/Export
-<red_brick_brickv_import_export_tab>`.
-The demo will then autostart in
+<red_brick_brickv_import_export_tab>` tab of Brick Viewer.
+The demo will then
-fullscreen mode.
+autostart in fullscreen mode.